code-423n4/2022-09-tribe/README.md

   - [ ] external contracts called in each
   - [ ] libraries used in each
 - [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [ ] Does the token conform to the ERC-20 standard?
-In what specific ways does it differ?
 - [ ] Describe anything else that adds any special logic that makes your approach unique
 - [ ] Identify any areas of specific concern in reviewing the code
 - [x] Add all of the code to this repo that you want reviewed